-After professing my irritation at smoothies always labeled as healthy in this lime smoothie recipe (that one is totally a dessert), I went ahead with a melon smoothie that, I promise, is healthy!
+After professing my irritation at smoothies always labeled as healthy in this lime smoothie recipe (that one is totally a dessert), I went ahead with a cantaloupe smoothie that, I promise, is healthy!
 I’d feel bad about it, but then every time there’s deliciousness to share, it feels as though I’ve made up for my errant ways!

 And what can I say?
 It’s hot.
 I’m thirsty.
 And I can NEVER get enough summer fruit in any form – fresh, frozen, blended, on a dessert, or any way you can imagine!!

 And as you can probably guess at this point, any way I can get a treat that’s refreshing, gets me some nutrients, and comes together with no work (and possibly one hand at some moments), I’m all in!!
 Whatever makes momma happy, makes the casa happy, right?!
 See!
 I’m getting the hang of things!

 Obviously cantaloupe is the obvious summer melon that comes to mind here, but there are a number of other substitutes.
 Other melons like cantaloupe include canary melons, casaba melons, charentais, and the list goes on.

 In this melon smoothie recipe, you can absolutely substitute a honeydew or other green-fleshed summer melon.
 The banana and coconut will marry with those flavors nicely as well.